The Team at our Poole Chiropractic Clinic

-I’ve been aware of Chiropractic since childhood as it helped my grandmother manage her migraine headaches.
-I’ve now been a Chiropractor now for almost 25 years, graduating in 1994.
+I’ve been aware of chiropractic since childhood as it helped my grandmother manage her migraine headaches.
+I’ve now been a chiropractor now for almost 30 years, graduating in 1994.

 I worked in Kent for a year.
 Then joined Graham Heale in Hertfordshire where I built on my training for the next 5 years.
 In 1999 I moved to Poole.

-I like to keep updated with developments in Chiropractic, sports injury rehab and also general medicine as well.
+I like to keep updated with developments in Chiropractic treatment, sports injury rehab and general medicine as well.
 All health professions are constantly evolving and developing and Chiropractic is one of them.

 There have been many changes in approach over my career and I have developed into a better physician by adapting my practice to reflect this.